aredn/documentation/arednGettingStarted/installing_firmware.rst

 Ubiquiti First Install Process
 ------------------------------

 **Ubiquiti** devices have a built-in `TFTP <https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol>`_ server to which you can upload the AREDN |trade| *factory* image.
 Your computer must have TFTP client software available.
 Linux and Mac both have native TFTP clients, but you may need to enable or obtain a TFTP client for Windows computers.
 If you are using a Windows computer, `enable the TFTP client <https://www.trishtech.com/2014/10/enable-tftp-telnet-in-windows-10>`_ or download and install a another `standalone TFTP client <http://tftpd32.jounin.net/tftpd32_download.html>`_ of your choice.

 Different TFTP client programs may have different command line options or flags that must be used, so be sure to study the command syntax for your TFTP client software.
 The example shown below may not include the specific options required by your client program.

 Download the appropriate *factory* file for your device by following the instructions in the **Downloading AREDN Firmware** section of this documentation.

-1. Set your computer’s Ethernet network adapter to a static IP address of 192.168.1.5 with a netmask of 255.255.255.0
+1. Set your computer’s Ethernet network adapter to a static IP address that is a member of the correct subnet for your device.
+Check the documentation for your specific hardware to determine the correct network number.
+As in the example below, most Ubiquiti devices have a default IP address of 192.168.1.20, so you can give your computer a static IP on the 192.168.1.x network with a netmask of 255.255.255.0.
+Other devices may have different default IP addresses or subnets, so select a static IP for your computer which puts it on the same subnet but does not conflict with the default IP of the device.

 2. Connect an Ethernet cable from your computer to the dumb switch, and another cable from the LAN port of the PoE adapter to the switch.